-In the late 1950s and 1960s the focus shifted to the behaviour of people in organizations.
-Behavioural scientists such as Argyris (1957), Herzberg et al (1957), McGregor (1960) and Likert (1961) adopted a humanistic point of view that is concerned with what people can contribute and how they can best be motivated:
+In the 1960s the focus shifted completely to the behaviour of people in organizations.
+Behavioural scientists such as Argyris (1957), Herzberg et al (1957), McGregor (1960) and Likert (1961) adopted a humanistic point of view which is concerned with what people can contribute and how they can best be motivated.

 - Argyris believed that individuals should be given the opportunity to feel that they have a high degree of control over setting their own goals and over defining the paths to these goals. - Herzberg suggested that improvements in organization design must centre on the individual job as the positive source of motivation.
-If individuals feel that the job is stretching them, they will be moved to perform it well. - McGregor developed his theory of integration (theory Y), which emphasizes the importance of recognizing the needs of both the organization and the individual and creating conditions that will reconcile these needs so that members of the organization can work together for its success and share in its rewards.
+If individuals feel that the job is stretching them, they will be moved to perform it well. - McGregor developed his theory of integration (theory Y) which emphasizes the importance of recognizing the needs of both the organization and the individual

-Likert stated that effective organizations function by means of supportive relationships which, if fostered, will build and maintain people's sense of personal worth and importance.
+- and creating conditions that will reconcile these needs so that members of the organization can work together for its success and share in its rewards. - Likert stated that effective organizations function by means of supportive relationships which, if fostered, will build and maintain people's sense of personal worth and importance.

-The concepts of these and other behavioural scientists such as Schein (1965) provided the impetus for the organization development (OD) movement, discussed in Chapter 24.
+The concepts of these and other behavioural scientists provided the impetus for the organization development (OD) movement as described in Chapter 22.